Lupin Limited: Mexico & Latin America

-Diagnostics

-Lupin forayed into diagnostics business in December 2021 to provide a comprehensive range of diagnostic tests in India which includes molecular diagnostics, cytogenetics, flow cytometry, microbiology and serology among others.

 Corporate social responsibility

 The Lupin Human Welfare & Research Foundation (LHWRF) was set up in 1988.
 The project began with a set of rural development projects centred around 35 villages in Bharatpur District, Rajasthan.
 Later this expanded to other regions and states.
 The initiative has so far reached out to over 2.8 million people across over 3,400 villages in eight states of India including Rajasthan, Madhya Pradesh, Maharashtra, Uttarakhand, Gujarat and Goa.
 In July 2018, Lupin foundation signed a statement of Intent with the National Institution for Transforming India (Niti Aayog), a policy think tank of the government of India, to collaborate in the Aspirational Districts Programme and support the development of three backward districts – Nandurbar in Maharashtra, Vidisha in Madhya Pradesh and Dholpur in Rajasthan.